Deforestation in Sri Lanka: Forest conservation

 Although there exists a protected area system that includes major forest reserves in the island there still remains biodiversity rich forests outside this network that are worthy of protection.
 The foremost amongst these is the segments of the Ruakwana-Deniyaya forest range.
 These forest range is a hotspot within a hotspot exhibiting remarkable biological diversity.
 Then there are is orated hill of the intermediated and dry zone with most of the refugia of unique species, harbouring threatened biotic assemblages.

-A resent study has show that three such hill forests. viz, Moneragala, Kokagala and Dodanduwa kanda harbour 15% of the island endemic flora.
+A resent study has shown that three such hill forests. viz, Moneragala, Kokagala and Dodanduwa kanda harbour 15% of the island endemic flora.
 Sinharaja there are small relict forest patches still carrying signature species of plants and animals that once existed in much large forest-scrapes.
 Some examples of these are the Moraella and Kosgama forests which are among the last vestiges of dipterocarp dominated lowland rain forest that were once more widespread in the wetter Dumbara Valley (<700m) in Panwila, Madulkele and Kelebokka areas of the Knuckles range.
 These forests have been replaced initially by coffee and later with tea in the 19th century by the British colonial period.
 Similarly the fresh-water swap forest in Waturana, Bulathsighala is also a relict of uniquely biodiverse ecosystem.
 Most of such swap forests have been covered to paddy lands in the past.